 A positive breast cancer diagnosis can only be achieved through an examination of breast tissue.
 Biopsies play a critical role in breast cancer diagnoses.
 To understand diagnoses, you should understand the stages of breast cancer and what each means for overall outlook.
 Make note of all your symptoms and communicate clearly with your doctor about how your body is feeling.

-Before a diagnosis can be complete, and a treatment course chosen, breast cancer first must be staged.
+Breast cancer must be staged before a diagnosis can be complete and a treatment course chosen.
 The process determines whether cancer has spread from the breast to other parts of the body.
 The most commonly used system is the American Joint Committee on Cancer TNM system.
 In the TNM staging system, cancers are classified based on their T, N, and M stages:

-- T stands for the size of the tumor and how far it has spread within the breast and to nearby organs.
+- T indicates the size of the tumor and how far it has spread within the breast and to nearby organs.

-- M stands for metastasis, or how much it has spread to distant organs.
+- M defines metastasis, or how much it has spread to distant organs.

-In TNM staging, each letter is associated with a number to indicate some information about the cancer.
+In TNM staging, each letter is associated with a number to explain how far the cancer has progressed.
 Once the TNM staging has been determined, this information is combined into a process called “stage grouping.”
-Stage grouping is the more commonly discussed method of cancer standing, in which stages range from 0 to IV.
+Stage grouping is the common staging method, in which stages range from 0 to 4.
 The lower the number, the earlier the cancer stage.

 This stage describes noninvasive (“in situ”) breast cancer.
 Ductal carcinoma in situ (DCIS) is an example of stage 0 cancer.

 This stage marks the first identification of invasive breast cancer.
-At this point, the tumor measures no more than 2 centimeters in diameter (or about 3/4 inch) and there are no lymph nodes involved; the cancer is completely inside the breast.
+At this point, the tumor measures no more than 2 centimeters in diameter (or about 3/4 inch).
+Stage 1 breast cancer is divided into stages 1A and 1B.